edden-gerber/edden-gerber.github.io/_posts/2019-10-11-guessing-location-on-earth.md

 ![3245km results](../assets/images/guess_location/results_karachi.png "showing only first two countries")

 This would of course be wrong if the other person was an Israeli citizen like myself, implying a strong prior probability against Karachi.
 So on a final note, how could we take this little project further if we wanted it to take advantage of additional knowledge that we may have?
 One idea that comes up is to use international travel statistics - what is the volume of travel between pairs of countries - and generating from it a probability prior (assuming of course that we know the target individual's nationality).
 Of course, having two or more sets of probabilities means that I need to decide how to weigh them.
 I could try to learn these weights or even use a more complex prediction model using each set as a feature - though this would make it a supervised learning problem requiring labeled data of people's distances and locations.
+In other words, it's doable but somebody will have to pay me for it :)

 ## To sum up